md-al-amin/Bangla-Word-Web-Crawler/README.md

 `--workers`: (Optional) The number of concurrent threads to use for crawling.
 The default is 10.

 `--create-samples`: (Flag) Creates sample input files (domain_list.txt and word_list.txt) and then exits the program.

+## Example Output
+After the crawl is complete, a `results.csv` file will be created with a format similar to this: